Everything You Need to Know About Psoriasis & Psoriatic Arthritis

 What is Psoriasis?

-Psoriasis is a skin disease in which skin cells build up and form itchy, scaly patches.
+Psoriasis is a skin and systemic autoimmune disease in which skin cells build up and form itchy, scaly patches.
 These scaly patches are most often found in the elbows, knees, scalp and trunk.
 There are 7 different types of psoriasis of varying degrees, including psoriatic arthritis which is a type of psoriasis that can affect your joints.

 Scientists are unsure the exact cause of psoriasis however it is believed that genetics and environmental factors play a role.
 Since psoriasis tends to run in families, if one of your parents, siblings or grandparents has it, you're more likely to develop it as well.
 It's also believed that people with certain genes are more likely to develop psoriasis than others.

 There are also certain factors that can trigger the onset of psoriasis in those at high risk for the disease.

 - Certain prescription medications

 - Infections like strep throat

 - Skin damage from things like cuts, sunburns, vaccines, bug bites, etc.